dhombs/verdaccio/wiki/plugins.md

 ```bash
 $> npm install --global verdaccio-activedirectory
 ```
-`verdaccio` as a sinopia fork it has backward compability with plugins that are compatible with `sinopia@1.4.0`.
-In such case the installation is the same.
+`verdaccio` as a sinopia fork has backward compability with plugins that are compatible with `sinopia@1.4.0`.
+In such cases the installation is unchanged.

 ```
 &> npm install --global sinopia-memory